DeskboxBrazil/cura-build/README.md

 This repository contains build scripts used to build Cura and all depenencies from scratch.

+**You'll probably want to build a specific release.
+There is a branch for every release, and the master branch is behind them.
+The current release for Deskbox is the [15.06](https://github.com/DeskboxBrazil/cura-build/tree/15.06) branch.
+So, it is recommended to work on it.**

 ## OS X

 1. Install CMake (available via [homebrew](http://brew.sh/) or [cmake.org](http://www.cmake.org/))